AdobeDocs/commerce-testing/src/pages/functional-testing-framework/getting-started.md

 Specify the following parameters, which are required to launch tests:

--  `MAGENTO_BASE_URL` must contain a domain name of the Magento instance that will be tested.
+-  `MAGENTO_BASE_URL` must contain a domain name of the Adobe Commerce or Magento Open Source instance that will be tested.
   Example: `MAGENTO_BASE_URL=http://magento.test`

 -  `MAGENTO_BACKEND_NAME` must contain the relative path for the Admin area.